Misterio77/nix-colors/README.md

 Huge thanks for everyone involved with base16.

+Gigantic thanks to arcnmx, for his pure-nix `fromYAML` function.

 Extra special thanks for my folks at the NixOS Brasil Telegram group, for willing to try this out!